Second Career – Home Organizer! by

 One client showed me where he kept his pornography, another where she kept her mother’s ashes.
 And my elderly client Judith wanted help going through boxes of old photos and memorabilia.
 In one box we found a packet of love letters an old beau had written to her over 60 years ago.
 Delighted to have rediscovered them, she asked me to listen to her read them aloud.

-I knew helping people get organized would be very satisfying – but hearing Judith’s happy voice as she read those old love letters was an unexpected delight!
+I knew helping people get organized would be very satisfying – but hearing Judith’s happy voice as she read those old love letters was an unexpected perk!

 – Dana Susan Lehrman